-Capital assets, which include property, plant and equipment, and infrastructure assets (e.g., roads, sidewalks and similar items) is reported in the government activities columns in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of two years.
+Capital assets which include property, plant and equipment, and infrastructure assets (e.g., roads, sidewalks and similar items) are reported in the government activities columns in the government-wide financial statements.
+Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value at the date of donation.